 As the HPC technologies provided by GCS are openly accessible to all scientists and researchers, all research conducted by using the publicly funded HPC systems is aimed at servicing the “public interest”.
 As a consequence, results and findings achieved in the realm of these simulation projects need to be made publicly available, and certain reporting obligations do apply:

-This report must be submitted after twelve months counting from the start date of the last allocation period of the project in case the project applies for a continuation or extension.
-The status report should not exceed a maximum of 10 pages and must be uploaded together with the application for a project extension/continuation as a separate file and should cover the last twelve months of the project.
+The status report is needed if a project applies for an extension and must cover the results of the last allocation period of the project.
+This report should not exceed a maximum of 10 pages and must be uploaded together with the application for a project extension/continuation as a separate file and should cover the last twelve months of the project.

-The final report is due three months after the end of the GCS lage-scale project and one month after the end of the GCS regular project, respectively.
+The final report is due three months after the end of the GCS large-scale project and one month after the end of the GCS regular project, respectively.
 The report must not exceed a maximum of 18 pages.
 It should focus on the scientific and technical outcome.
-Moreover, it should explain, how the granted computing time was spend within the project.
+Moreover, it should explain, how the granted computing time was spent within the project.

 Both reports should include the following: